relaxedleaf/DynamicTwitterBanner/readme.md

 # Description

-This project features a simple Twitter Bot that acts on your behave to periodically like people's tweets based on the search terms that you provided.
+This project allows you to update your Twitter banner dynamically on an interval of your choice!

 <br>